2018

 |

-Scheurer, Dominic; Hähnle, Reiner; Bubel, Richard A General Lattice Model for Merging Symbolic Execution Branches Inproceedings In: Ogata, Kazuhiro; Lawford, Mark; Liu, Shaoying (Ed.): Formal Methods and Software Engineering - 18th International Conference
+Scheurer, Dominic; Hähnle, Reiner; Bubel, Richard A General Lattice Model for Merging Symbolic Execution Branches Proceedings Article In: Ogata, Kazuhiro; Lawford, Mark; Liu, Shaoying (Ed.): Formal Methods and Software Engineering - 18th International Conference

 on Formal Engineering Methods, ICFEM 2016, Tokyo, Japan, November